There is a popular trend among many cat owners that allows the best of both indoor and outdoor world for their feline friends.

 There are many different types, shapes and designs, but all have the same aim to enrich your cat’s life by creating a fun and safe place to play and hang out.

-But you might be wondering: why should I invest in a catio?
+But you might be wondering: are catios good for cats?
+And why should I invest in a catio?

 There are several benefits to installing a catio, which I’ll outline for you in this article.